CodeIsaMystic/seo-helper/README.md

 - [Mobile Optimization](course/MOBILEOPTIMIZATION.md)
 - [Accelerated Mobile Pages (AMP) Project](course/AMP.md)

+## Problem

+To help the SEO part of a developer job, we have to implement some method, find some solutions, sometimes some shortcuts or easy ways to complete tasks for what we are not specifically well experimented.
+We find out some solutions from our google research routine, always trying to learn the bests practices.

-## SEO Practices
+## Solution

-To help the SEO part of a developer job, we build here an helper repo on the topic with various tasks to do when building a project.
+An helper repo on the topic with various tasks to do when building a project.

+**NOTICE :**
-We removed on the following list the Ad Campaign, and the AMP Project sections on purposes, because its a basic helper on the SEO topic but not a professional and complete guide.
+We removed on the following list the Ad Campaign, and the AMP Project sections on purposes.
+That is a basic helper on the SEO topic but not a professional and complete guide.

-> this kind of "project" will be completed with time, it represent a starting point to have a better approach of Search Engine Optimization.
+> This kind of "project" will be completed with time, it represent a starting point to have a better approach of Search Engine Optimization.

+## SEO Practical

-1. **The Physical Business** basic job
+1. **The Physical Business Basic Job**
-2. **The Page Rank principles**
+2. **The Page Rank Effort**
-3. **The Long Tail Keywords**
+3. **The Long Tail Keywords Thought**
 4. **The Link Build Campaign**
 5. **The Bad links control**
-6. **The Meta Data** Work
+6. **The Meta Data Work**

-- the basics
-- facebook opengraph
-- twitter card
-- pinterest case
-- linkedin post-inspector

-7. **The Structured Data** (script ld-json)
+7. **The Script Structured Data**
 8. **The Mobile Optimization**

 ## Social Media meta tags templates